shiv-modi/Daily-Expense-Tracker-Using-PHP-and-MySQL/README.md

 ## 🚨 Important Message for Developers

 I need help improving this project.
-The goal is to clean up the current codebase, give it a proper structure, and build a mobile app version of the Daily Expense Tracker.
+The goal is to clean up the current codebase, give it a proper structure, and we are build a mobile app version of the Daily Expense Tracker.

 I also want to add AI features using LLM models to make the app smarter—such as auto-categorizing expenses, giving spending insights, and helping users through a chat-style interface.